 Edible flowers haven’t been studied as thoroughly as fruit and vegetables so it’s not been determined exactly what positive compounds edible flowers contain but we do know some of the helpful items.
 These include

-Chlorogenic acid: This is one of the compounds that make coffee healthy (yes, in sensible doses coffee is healthy, don’t believe the hype).
-It’s believed to positively affect insulin levels and blood sugar.
+Chlorogenic acid: This is one of the compounds that make coffee healthy (yes, in sensible doses coffee is healthy, don’t believe the hype – and that even goes for instant coffee).
+Clorogenic acid is believed to positively affect insulin levels and blood sugar.
 It also may help cholesterol.

 Gallic acid: This is a powerful antioxidant which also seems to have anti-inflammatory properties.
 You can find more benefits of it here.